NMUN•DC Position Papers - Due 1 October

 - Length must not exceed two pages.

 - Margins must be set at 1 inch or 2.54 cm. for the whole paper.

 - Font must be Times New Roman sized between 10 pt. and 12 pt.

 - Country/NGO name, school name, and committee name must be clearly labeled on the first page.

 - Agenda topics must be clearly labeled in separate sections.

 - National symbols (headers, flags, etc.) are deemed inappropriate for NMUN position papers.

 - Convert your document to PDF format.

 How to Submit Your Position Papers

-Your delegation may also wish to submit a copy of your position papers to the embassy for your country along with an explanation of the conference.
-We encourage you to do this if you are requesting an Embassy Briefing.
+If you are requesting an Embassy Briefing, we encourage your delegation to also submit a copy of your position papers to the embassy for the country you've been assigned along with an explanation of the conference.